 “They then dragged Alexandria’s greatest living mathematician through the streets to a church.
 Once inside, they ripped the clothes from her body then, using broken pieces of pottery as blades, flayed the skin from her flesh.
 Some say that, while she still gasped for breath, they gouged out her eyes.” (p.
 136)

 Little of this lurid account can be found in the sources.
 Socrates says that they “murdered her with tiles (ὄστρακα)” and Gibbon decided this must have meant “pottery sherds” and so invented the idea she was flayed alive.
 The word ὄστρακα actually means “oyster shells”, but seems to refer to the roof tiles used in Alexandria, because the corrugated appearance of the roofs resembled that of oyster shells.
 These roof tiles also made handy projectiles in riots, so it seems she was stoned to death with them.
-The detail about gouging out her eyes, introduced with a very Donald Trump-style “some say”, is found nowhere at all and seems to be Nixey’s own invention.
+The detail about gouging out her eyes, introduced with a very Donald Trump-style “some say”, is found in another much later and highly dubious source, but it lends theatre to one of Nixey’s set piece dramas.

 “What has Athens to do with Jerusalem?”

-Nixey’s version of the murder of Hypatia leads into her depiction of the Christian destruction of or neglect of classical philosophy and learning.
+Nixey’s version of the murder of Hypatia leads into her depiction of the Christian destruction of, or at least neglect of, classical philosophy and learning.
 And here we find the usual quotes from various Church Fathers about the perils of “pagan” learning, the foolishness of the ancient philosophers and the necessity of studying the Bible over the “foolish” worldly works of the “Hellenes”.
 As usual, the famous rhetorical questions of Tertullian has a central place in her account:

 “As the Christian orator Tertullian put it: ‘What indeed has Athens to do with Jerusalem?’
 He went on: ‘What concord is there between the Academy and the Church? … Away with all attempts to produce a mottled Christianity of Stoic, Platonic and dialectic composition!
 We want no … inquisition after enjoying the gospel!
 With our faith, we desire no further belief.’
 No need for knowledge, for the philosophy of the Stoics, or the Platonists or indeed anything else.
 One had faith; that was enough.” (pp. 148-9)